|Support||24/7 chat; email|

 Surfshark eliminates this problem.
 Everyone and everything can connect to the internet at once with full VPN protection.

-Now this isn't a magical solution.
+Understand that this isn't a magical solution.
 The speed of your internet connection becomes the limiting factor.
 Too many devices online at once and it feels like the old dial-up modem days.
 You just sit and wait for something, anything to happen.
 Even so, Surfshark's unlimited connections approach can make your life easier.
-If you have a large family, or lots of stuff that needs VPN protection, consider Surfshark.
+If you have a large family or lots of stuff that needs VPN protection, you should definitely consider Surfshark.

 WireGuard support for enhanced performance